-As part of privacy legislation worldwide including GDPR and ePrivacy, it is often required to display a cookie banner informing users about cookies, or consent must be obtained before tracking visitors’ data.
+As part of privacy legislation worldwide including GDPR, CCPA, PECR, and ePrivacy, it is often required to display a cookie banner informing users about cookies, or consent must be obtained before tracking visitors’ data.

 However there is a solution available: you can use Matomo Analytics without needing consent and without a cookie banner, by following all the steps below.

 Note: this applies if you use Matomo 3.13.6 or newer.

 To avoid the analytics cookie consent banner, follow the steps in How do I track a visitor without cookies when they have not given consent for tracking cookies?. (alternatively, if you are not planning to ask for cookie consent in the future, you can also disable all analytics cookies for all visitors)

 Learn more about how disabling cookies impacts data accuracy.